Anatomical terms of location: Other directional terms

-Specific animals and other organisms
+Other animals

-Different terms are used because of different body plans in animals, whether animals stand on one or two legs, and whether an animal is symmetrical or not, as discussed above.
-For example, as humans are approximately bilaterally symmetrical organisms, anatomical descriptions usually use the same terms as those for other vertebrates.
-However, humans stand upright on two legs, meaning their anterior/posterior and ventral/dorsal directions are the same, and the inferior/superior directions are necessary.
-Humans do not have a beak, so a term such as "rostral" used to refer to the beak in some animals is instead used to refer to part of the brain; humans do also not have a tail so a term such as "caudal" that refers to the tail end may also be used in humans and animals without tails to refer to the hind part of the body.
+Different terms are used because of different body plans in animals, whether animals stand on two or four legs, and whether an animal is symmetrical or asymmetrical.
+For example, as humans are bilaterally symmetrical, anatomical descriptions usually use the same terms as those for other vertebrates.
+However, the standard human anatomical position means that their anterior/posterior and ventral/dorsal directions are the same, so the inferior/superior directions are used due to longstanding tradition instead of cranial/caudal, which apply regardless of position, as in other species.
+The term "rostral" used to refer to the beak or nose in some animals is used less frequently in humans, with the exception of parts of the brain; while humans do not have a visible tail (the coccygeal vertebrae are present and commonly called the "tailbone") the term "caudal" that refers to the tail-end is also sometimes used in humans and animals without tails to refer to the hind part of the body.
+Flounder and other flatfish which lie on the seabed on their left or right side are asymmetric, with both eyes on the 'up' side, making anatomical nomenclature a challenge.

-In invertebrates, the large variety of body shapes presents a difficult problem when attempting to apply standard directional terms.
+Invertebrates have a large variety of body shapes that can present a problem when trying to apply standard directional terms.
 Depending on the organism, some terms are taken by analogy from vertebrate anatomy, and appropriate novel terms are applied as needed.
 Some such borrowed terms are widely applicable in most invertebrates; for example proximal, meaning "near" refers to the part of an appendage nearest to where it joins the body, and distal, meaning "standing away from" is used for the part furthest from the point of attachment.
 In all cases, the usage of terms is dependent on the body plan of the organism.

-Asymmetrical and spherical organisms
+Non-bilaterian organisms

-In organisms with a changeable shape, such as amoeboid organisms, most directional terms are meaningless, since the shape of the organism is not constant and no distinct axes are fixed.
-Similarly, in spherically symmetrical organisms, there is nothing to distinguish one line through the centre of the organism from any other.
+In non-bilaterian organisms with a changeable shape, such as amoeboid organisms, most directional terms are meaningless, since the shape of the organism is not constant and no distinct axes are fixed.
+Similarly, in radially symmetrical organisms, there is nothing to distinguish one line through the centre of the organism from any other.
 An indefinite number of triads of mutually perpendicular axes could be defined, but any such choice of axes would be useless, as nothing would distinguish a chosen triad from any others.
 In such organisms, only terms such as superficial and deep, or sometimes proximal and distal, are usefully descriptive.